daronphang/programming-resources/cloud-computing/AWS/services/networking/VPC.md

 - VPC Endpoint Gateway: S3 and DynamoDB
 - VPC Endpoint Interface: Rest of AWS services

+## AWS PrivateLink (VPC Endpoint Service)

+For an EC2 to connect to an S3 Bucket, need to create an IG and give EC2 full internet access which is not desirable.

+AWS PrivateLink is a technology that provides the most secure and scalable way to expose a public AWS service to other VPCs e.g. S3 Bucket.
+Does not require VPC peering, internet gateway, NAT, route tables, etc. Allows 2 VPCs to connect that have **overlapping CIDR ranges**.

+PrivateLink is a technology for **interface endpoints**, not for a gateway endpoint.

+- Third party VPC exposes an ENI (Elastic Network Interface)
+- Your VPC exposes a network load balancer
+- You establish a private link between both VPCs

 ## AWS Direct Connect (DX)